Leviathan36/kaboom/README.md

 Elevating Interaction: The New CLI Interface

-Interacting with Kaboom-APT is more intuitive than ever:
+Interacting with Kaboom is more intuitive than ever:

 #### A revamped Command Line Interface (CLI) simplifies command entry and navigation.